1414C/jiffy/README.md

   - [x] remove the gorilla csrf dependency; the use of JWT's in a stateless application obviates the need for CSRF protection.
   - [x] run goimports on generated code
   - [ ] add the capability of automatically running go get (look at go dep) for missing packages in the dependency list
-  - [ ] consider the db configuration more carefully; perhaps an interogative mode?
   - [ ] add capability to generate self-signed certs for local ssl testing
   - [ ] create github repo for gnerated code via https://godoc.org/github.com/google/go-github/github#RepositoriesService